CryptozombiesHQ/cryptozombie-lessons/en/1/02-contracts.md

 # Put it to the test

-To start creating our Zombie army, let's create a base contract called `ZombieFactory`.
+To start creating our Zombie army, let's create a base contract called `ZombieFContract`.

-1. In the box to the right, create an empty contract called `ZombieFactory`.
+1. In the box to the right, create an empty contract called `ZombieFContract`.

 When you're finished, click "check answer" below.
 If you get stuck, you can click "hint".